 Search engines like Google and Bing measure hundreds of different signals known as ranking factors to determine which web pages should appear in the search results for a specific keyword.
 The purpose of an SEO audit is to evaluate the performance of your website against these ranking factors and make improvements using SEO best practices.

 In this guide, we introduce a step-by-step method for completing an audit of your website SEO.
 Our SEO audit checklist is divided into six components.
 For each one, we’ll give an overview of what’s important, highlight key activities, and recommend SEO tools that can help you be successful.

-The Best SEO Audit Checklist for 2021
+The Best SEO Audit Checklist

 Website Structure and Organizational Audit